 You can also use Google autocomplete and Google search results to find LSI keywords.
 Go to Google search and type in your target keyword.
 Google will automatically show you the related keywords which are great to add in your content.

 Generally, subheadings should be wrapped in H2, following with H3, H4 and so on.

 Don’t publish your content without subheadings if it is longer than 500 words.
-Subheadings help dividing content into parts which make it super easy to read.
+Subtitles help dividing content into parts which make it super easy to read.

 Especially for skimmers, subheadings are an instant attraction which improves the user experience.

 A good practice is adding your target keyword your subheading once, but only if it naturally fits in.
 I generally try to add the target keyword in either first subheading or at the end of my blog posts.